All Episodes

 And yes, I'm one of them.

-Not spoiled rotten.
+Not spoiled, rotten.

-I think you look at the kids that the biggest single change from my generation when I was young to today, is that when I was a teenager, early 20s, things weren't so politicized.
+The biggest single change from my generation when I was young to today is that when I was a teenager, early 20s, things weren't so politicized.

 The culture wasn't as politicized.